-It has changed a lot!
-First of all, with access to simple daily things we give for granted now, such us internet or phones!.
+Gabriel Battaini: It has changed a lot!
+First of all, with access to simple daily things we give for granted now, such us internet or phones.
 I had none of that in Huaran when I arrived.
-Work was hard as well as keeping in touch with family.
+Work was hard, as was keeping in touch with family.

-It was also much more untouched: lots of corn fields and open land everywhere!
-It was lovely to walk around the neighborhood and be in contact with so much more nature.
+It was also much more untouched.
+Lots and lots of corn fields and open land everywhere!
+It was lovely to walk around the neighbourhood and be in contact with so much more nature.

-Then…as expected, many more foreigners and Peruvians from other/bigger cities came to stay or build properties here, so for example, forests you used to enjoy walking through before were just not there anymore.
+Then, as expected, many more foreigners and Peruvians from other/bigger cities came to stay or build properties here.
+So for example, forests you used to enjoy walking through before just disappeared.

 When I sold it, I needed to have a place to keep this happening, especially with a growing community.
 What a better place than a cafe?